 Pediatric Neuropsychology Fellowship

-NYU Grossman School of Medicine offers a two-year, full-time clinical Pediatric Neuropsychology Postdoctoral Fellowship within the Neuropsychology and Learning Service at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone.
-Experiences are designed to meet INS-Division 40, Houston Conference and American Board of Professional Psychology preparation guidelines.
+NYU Grossman School of Medicine offers a two-year, full-time clinical Pediatric Neuropsychology Postdoctoral Fellowship within the Neuropsychology and Learning Service. at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone.
+Experiences are designed to meet APA SCN-Division 40, Houston Conference on Specialty Education and Training in Clinical Neuropsychology, and American Board of Professional Psychology (ABPP) and American Board of Clinical Neuropsychology (ABCN) preparation guidelines.

-Postdoctoral fellows, report to Daniela Montalto, PhD, clinical director of the Neuropsychology and Learning Service, and Lauren Fiedler, PsyD, pediatric neuropsychologist.
+Postdoctoral fellows report to Daniela Montalto, PhD, clinical director of the Neuropsychology and Learning Service.
+Postdoctoral fellows are also supervised by the pediatric neuropsychologists Lauren Fiedler, PsyD, ABPP and David Sukiennik, PsyD.

 Fellowship Training